mehdi-zerouak/DWSecurity-SQLi-Lab/README.md

 ⚠️ **EDUCATIONAL USE ONLY** - This application contains intentional security vulnerabilities.

-## Overview

-This project was created as part of a university assignment to demonstrate SQL injection vulnerabilities in web applications.
-It features a simple blog system with user authentication, posting  and search functionality - all vulnerable to SQL injection attacks.

 ## Project Background

 This application was originally created for a university project that required demonstrating SQL injection vulnerabilities.
 When searching for existing vulnerable web applications to use, I found that most required complex setups with: